 What happens upon release?

-If parole is granted a lifer will be released on a licence which will last for the rest of their life.
+If parole is granted a prisoner serving life will be released on a licence which will last for the rest of their life.
 This licence will contain standard conditions and some conditions that are specific to the individual.
 The standard conditions will include living at a specified address, reporting to a probation officer and not to leave the country without permission.